shanemmattner/Roo-Code/_sources/installation.md

    - This docks the AI assistant alongside your file explorer

 ### API Configuration
-Roo Code supports various AI providers:
+Roo Code supports various AI providers (see [API and Model Support](api-model-support.md) for details):
 - OpenRouter
 - Anthropic
 - Glama